anaeazpurua/graduation-speeches/README.md

 ## New skills, approaches

 ## Things I tried to do or want to do but did not have the skills/time (but if I have more time might do)
+- Analyze the similarities/differences among the speeches.
+Do some of the frequent words repeat?
+-